MathieuAuclair/MoistyTheBot/README.md

 node server.js
 ```

-then the bot should be online as long as the nodejs server is running, (note) it's really important to hide your bot token or someone could mess with you discord server by using the bot on his own nodejs server
+then the bot should be online as long as the nodejs server is running, (note) it's really important to hide your bot token or someone could mess with your discord server by using the bot on his own nodejs server.

 ### Run with `docker-compose`